port-labs/terraform-aws-port-exporter/README.md

    The secret value should be in the pattern:

    {\"id\":\"<PORT_CLIENT_ID>\",\"clientSecret\":\"<PORT_CLIENT_SECRET>\"}
-- `lambda_policy_file`: Optional path to a AWS policy json file to grant to the Lambda function.
-If not passed, using the default exporter policies
+- `lambda_policy`: Optional path or JSON formatted string of the AWS policy json to grant to the Lambda function.
+If not passed, using the default exporter policies.
 - `events_queue_name`: The name of the events queue to the Port exporter.
 - `schedule_state`: schedule state - 'ENABLED' or 'DISABLED'.
 We recommend to enable it only after one successful run.
 Also make sure to update the schedule expression interval to be longer than the execution time.
 - `schedule_expression`: Required schedule expression to define an event schedule for the exporter, according to the following [spec](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html).